-With the genset operating, inspect the fuel supply lines, filters and fittings for leaks.
-Check any flexible sections for cuts, cracks and abrasions and make sure they are not rubbing against any sharp, abrasive or hot surface.
+With the generator set operating, inspect the fuel supply lines, filters and fittings for leaks.
+Check any flexible sections for cuts, cracks and abrasions and make sure they are not rubbing against anything that could cause breakage.

-AWARNING Leaking fuel creates a fire hazard that can result in severe personal injury or death.
-Shut off set and repair any leaks immediately.
+AWARNING Leaking fuel will create a fire hazard that can result in severe personal injury or death if ignited by a spark.
+If any leaks are detected, shut down generator set and have them corrected immediately.